Oscar Allen (footballer): West Coast

 After speculation that West Coast would take Allen with their first selection (pick 13) in the 2017 draft, he was eventually selected by the club with pick 21.
 He arrived at the Eagles with a tibia stress fracture, which Allen believed was character building.
 Forwards coach Jaymie Graham said that senior players were impressed with his work ethic.
 He made his debut in round 16 of the 2018 season against the Greater Western Sydney Giants at Perth Stadium.
 He accumulated seven disposals at 100% efficiency, two marks and three tackles.
 Allen singled out his smother on Giant Matt de Boer and watching Nic Naitanui take a flying mark as highlights.
 Allen played a defensive role in his AFL debut with West Coast, but said that he was happy wherever coach Adam Simpson played him and that he was sure he would play as a forward at some point.

 Allen received a Rising Star nomination in round 21 of the 2019 AFL season for his three goal effort against at Perth Stadium.

 In the 2023 AFL season, Allen kicked 53 goals and finished runner-up to Tim Kelly in the Club Champion Award.

 In November 2023, Allen was named co-captain of the Eagles.

 On 19 June 2025, Allen was ruled out for the rest of the 2025 season after opting to undergo knee surgery while recovering from his calf and Achilles tendon injury.
 He damaged his calf and Achilles four days earlier against Carlton and subsequently decided to undergo patella tendon surgery to fix an ongoing issue with his left knee.

 On August 24, 2025, just one day after their season came to end, the West Coast Eagles confirmed that Allen had advised the Club of his intention to explore his options as a restricted free agent.
 Speculation on where Allen would be playing in 2026 had occurred for some time, after news broke he had met with Hawthorn coach Sam Mitchell in early May, before taking time away from the club.

 Following the end of the Eagles' season, Allen informed the club's hierarchy of his plans to join Brisbane.

 Brisbane

 Allen joined Brisbane as a free agent for the 2026 season onwards.
+Allen was immediately appointed to the Brisbane leadership group.

+After a twelve-goal start to his 2026 season, Allen suffered a foot fracture in the Lions' round 7 clash with the Adelaide Crows at the Gabba on April 26, 2026.
+Two days later, it was announced he would miss at least the next three months of the season.
+He returned to the Brisbane side in Round 21, and played in his first finals win on 12 September in Brisbane's Semi Final victory against the Adelaide Crows.
+He kicked two goals in the Lions' victorious 2026 AFL Grand Final performance.